luontola/tdd-mooc/data/2-design.md

 * Submit to https://studies.cs.helsinki.fi/stats/courses/tdd-pilot a **Git repository** with the history of you doing this refactoring, so that the commits are **as small as possible** and all the tests **pass on every commit**.
 * Fill [this questionnaire](https://forms.gle/bN6YkZEssTTewBxq8).

+##### Effort estimate

+* 1-2 hours.
+Doing the refactoring once takes ~10 minutes, but you should repeat it many times and practice different approaches.

 ---

 Proceed to [Part 3: The Untestables](/3-challenges)